uwc2-cpp/510Assignment7-template/README.md

 void remove(int index);
 ```

-* Provide two overloads of operator[]:
+* Provide two overloads of `operator[]`:
   * Provide a const member function overload which returns the data at the specified array index.
   * Provide a non-const member function overload which allows the data to be overwritten at the specified array index.

-* Write an overloaded ostream operator to display the contents of the array.
+* Write an overloaded ostream `operator<<` to display the contents of the array.
-* Describe why the compiler generated copy constructor and copy assignment operators are sufficient for DynamicArray.
+* Describe why the compiler generated copy constructor and copy assignment operators are sufficient for `DynamicArray`.